CDC urges masks indoors and at schools

 “Enough is enough.
 The CDC has lost its credibility when it comes to what decisions Americans should make about COVID-19.
 It’s long past time we got back to trusting the American people, not unelected federal bureaucrats,” he said.

-(CQ-Roll Call’s Mary Ellen McIntire and Herb Jackson contributed to this report.) ——— (C)2021 CQ-Roll Call, Inc., All Rights Reserved.
-Visit cqrollcall.com.
-Distributed by Tribune Content Agency, LLC.
+CQ-Roll Call’s Mary Ellen McIntire and Herb Jackson contributed to this report.

 (0) comments